The commutator subalgebra of the Lie algebra associated with a right-angled Coxeter group: Polyhedral products and loop homology

 \subsection{Whitehead brackets in polyhedral products}

 \begin{proposition}[{\cite[Corollary 3.14, Lemma 3.16]{toric_homotopy}}] Let $\K$ be a simplicial complex on $m$ vertices and $X$ be a space with the basepoint $\ast$.
-Then we have a natural homotopy fibration where $s$ is the standard inclusion, $C$ is the cone and $\Omega X$ is the based loop space of $X$.
+Then we have a natural homotopy fibration where $s$ is the standard inclusion (induced by the inclusion $\K\hookrightarrow \Delta^{m-1}$ of simplicial complexes), $C$ is the cone and $\Omega X$ is the based loop space of $X$.
 Moreover, the map $\Omega s$ has a homotopy section. \end{proposition}

 Since the suspension $\Sigma$ and the loop space $\Omega$ are adjoint functors, there are natural maps $E_X:X\to\Omega\Sigma X$ and $ev_X:\Sigma\Omega X\to X$ such that the diagrams below commute up to a homotopy: